cdibbs/neoman/readme.md

         { "subject": "my.project.namespace", "with": "{{namespace}}" }
     ],

-    "#": "You don't need 'files' if you want the 'transform' and 'transformFiles' sections to apply to all files", "files": ["**/*.ts"]
+    "#": "You don't need 'files' if you want the 'transform' and 'pathTransform' sections to apply to all files", "files": ["**/*.ts"]
 }
 ```